Elderly woman and caregiver forming heart shape outdoors

 Florence's overall cost of living sits approximately 20% below the national average.
 For retirees on a fixed income, that gap is significant.

 Housing is where the advantage is most pronounced.
-The median home price in Florence is around $225,000 — a fraction of what the same square footage costs in Charleston, Myrtle Beach, or coastal North Carolina.
+The median home price in Florence is approximately $186,000–$216,000 — significantly below what comparable homes cost in Charleston, Myrtle Beach, or coastal North Carolina.
 Rent for a one-bedroom apartment averages around $920 per month.
 For retirees who want to own, that median price means your retirement savings go dramatically further here than almost anywhere else in the South.

 Groceries run roughly 23% below the national average.
 Healthcare and transportation costs are approximately 20% below the national average.
 Utilities are moderate.
 These are not small differences — over a retirement that spans 20 or 30 years, the compounding savings are substantial.